 The rights of Massachusetts medical patients were recently upheld in court, as were those of patients in Rhode Island and Connecticut.
 Read more.

 *Maine’s voter approved initiative protects recreational marijuana users on the job, unless it can be proved that there is a safety concern.
-Read more: MAINE BECOMES FIRST STATE TO PROTECT EMPLOYMENT RIGHTS FOR RECREATIONAL MARIJUANA USERS.
+Read more.
+Nevada and New York City have passed laws protecting job applicants against discrimination due to drug screens for marijuana.

 San Francisco has a law against employment drug testing.